Why choose Tanzania?

 But the main attraction, and what Tanzania is really famous for, is the endless safari possibilities.
 The safari you can experience in Tanzania is probably the most varied and best safari in the whole world.
 It´s not without reason that it´s topped the rankings at Safaribookings.com, the largest safari nettwork online, for years!

-From famous locations like Serengeti and The Ngorongoro Crater to more secluded and remote places like Ruaha and Selous Game Reserve.
+From famous locations like Serengeti and the Ngorongoro Crater to more secluded and remote places like Ruaha, Nyerere, Mahale and Katavi.

 Still being the trip of a lifetime, we experience more and more people coming back for a second or third time, simply because there is so much to see and so much to discover.
 Tanzania is place you will absolutely fall in love with!